BigStepIdiomas/bigstepidiomas.github.io/index.md

 ## Contact Information
-Be welcome to reach out though [Linkedin](https://www.linkedin.com/in/jonathan-demian-pinetta/).
+Be welcome to reach out through [Linkedin](https://www.linkedin.com/in/jonathan-demian-pinetta/).